DeevaroyKomal/crypto-hunt/README.md

-**Crypto Hunter**
+**Crypto Hunt**

-Crypto Hunter is a full-stack web application built using React and Firebase to track cryptocurrency prices in real time.
+Crypto Hunt is a full-stack web application built using React and Firebase to track cryptocurrency prices in real time.
 It provides users with live market data, price charts, and basic user authentication.
+It provides price trend prediction for coins like bitcoin,ethereum, solana, xrp.

 **Features**